 - increases differentiation, opening up new outlets and creates new sources of revenue for businesses.

-In which way?
-Value is created through contamination, cooperation, technology, information, the experience that a company manages to mobilize within it and exposure to different external people.
-External knowledge does not necessarily have to come from suppliers, but can be brought in from universities and research institutes, startups, consultants and consumers.
+How does this happen?
+Value is created through contamination, cooperation, technology, information sharing, the resources mobilized within the company and exposure to diverse external individuals.
+External knowledge does not necessarily have to come from suppliers but can be gained from universities and research institutes, start-ups, consultants and consumers.

 To achieve open innovation, companies need to have a clear strategy.
 First, you need to understand your requirements:

-- make your expertise available outside and expand the market using the inside-out model.
+- make your expertise available externally and expand the market using the inside-out model.

 - leverage external expertise to incorporate it into your innovation process, using the outside-in model.

-In the case of the inflow, outside-in model, different strategies can be adopted to enhance external contributions:
+In the case of the inflow, outside-in model, you can adopt different strategies to enhance external contributions:

 - joint development or co-creation of a new product with your customers and partners

-Open innovation is seen as an opportunity to create value in a different way: no longer via the closure and secrecy of innovation processes, but co-creation and sharing with experienced partners instilled with a new digitized culture.
+Open innovation is seen as an opportunity to create value in a diverse way: no longer via ‘behind closed doors’ and secrecy of the current innovation processes, but via co-creation and sharing with experienced partners instilled with a new digitized culture.

 This process needs a clear strategy that has to developed according to the specific needs of a company.
 With the guidance of an experienced consultant, making the change towards a new culture of innovation is round the corner.